ccjoel/email-on-start/README.md

 sudo systemctl enable email_on_start
 ```

 This is not meant to be a terribly reusable script, just thought I'd share.
-If you need to change he subject or email message contents, you should edit emailstart.py
+If you need to change the subject or email message contents, you should edit emailstart.py directly.